INTERNSHIP GUIDELINES

 Meetings: In most cases, the intern will attend weekly departmental meetings.

-Resources: All interns are encouraged to read the trade journals and magazines to which Pelican subscribes to learn further about the industry.
+Resources: All interns are encouraged to read the trade journals and magazines to which Pelican subscribes to learn about the industry.
 Copies are received in-house for such publications as Publishers Weekly and ForeWord Reviews.
 All industry magazines Pelican receives are available to interns.

 Please note that internship space fills up quickly, particularly for the summer months.
 Only applicants in consideration for a position will receive an interview.